-SP651A, B, C (SP201SE) • Spiritual Formation III: Union with Christ.
-This year-long track focuses on a deeper relationship with God through a growing appreciation of God's grace, which results in our union with Christ in His death, His resurrection and present ministry, and in the Christian's walk in the Spirit.
+SP651 (SP201SE) • Spiritual Formation III: Union with Christ.
+This course focuses on a deeper relationship with God through a growing appreciation of God's grace, which results in our union with Christ in His death, His resurrection and present ministry, and in the Christian's walk in the Spirit.
 Students are challenged to use this pursuit of God as the catalyst for addressing personal and community needs.
 Students will continue to participate in a weekly discipleship group for the purpose of prayer, theological reflection, mutual accountability, and encouragement with a community of learners facilitated by a faculty member.
 Students are also expected to meet with their mentors on a regular basis.
-Prerequisites: SP511A, B, and C, SP551A, B, and C. Bethel Seminary of the East only.
+Prerequisites: SP511, SP551.
+Bethel Seminary of the East only.
 Four hours.